Decoding Global Diplomacy – 5th Lab Virtual Sessions

 Session 3: New Actors of Digital Diplomacy: How is IT changing the dialogue between state and non-state actors?

-This virtual session is being organized in collaboration with Polis 180.
+This virtual session was organized in collaboration with Polis 180.